stardothosting/shift8-treb/README.md

-# Shift8 TREB Real Estate Listings
+# Shift8 Real Estate Listings for TREB

 A WordPress plugin that synchronizes real estate listings from the Toronto Real Estate Board (TREB) via the AMPRE API and automatically creates WordPress posts for property listings.